philippphb/TheWeatherServer/README.md

 Note that array `tileCoord` comes from the OpenLayers framework and should not be changed.
 Variables `datatype`, `plottype`, `areatype` and `forecastinterval`, however, do contain the settings specific to theWeatherServer.com.

-Now, we need to make sure that above function is used instead of the fixed tile URL, as it was defined in the MapTilesExample.html.
+Now, we need to make sure that above function `createTileUrl` is used instead of the fixed tile URL, as it was defined in the MapTilesExample.html.
 We can do this by using a pointer to the function in the definition of the layer that contains the weather tiles:

 ```
     var weatherlayer = new ol.layer.Tile({